aosabook/500lines/functionalDB/functionalDB.markdown

 ### Query Language

 Let's look at an example query in our proposed language.
-This query asks: "What are the names and birthday of entities who like pizza, speak English, and who have a birthday this month?"
+This query asks: "What are the names and birthdays of entities who like pizza, speak English, and who have a birthday this month?"
 ```clojure
 {  :find [?nm ?bd ]
    :where [